thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

    bloom filter in a `merkleblock` message followed by zero or more `tx` messages.

-By default, Bitcoin Core broadcasts blocks using standard block relay, but it will accept blocks sent using either of the methods described above.
+By default, Dash Core broadcasts blocks using standard block relay, but it will accept blocks sent using either of the methods described above.

 Full nodes validate the received block and then advertise it to their